YU-Zhejian/art_modern/docs/Install.md

 Although not tested, the following compilers can also theoretically be of use:

 - Intel C++ Compiler Classic (ICC) **MAY** work with legacy systems and Boost libraries.
-- [NVidia HPC compilers](https://developer.nvidia.com/hpc-compilers) should work as all versions of this compiler support C++17.
+- [NVIDIA HPC compilers](https://developer.nvidia.com/hpc-compilers) should work as all versions of this compiler support C++17.
   - **NOTE** CMake version higher than [3.20.0](https://cmake.org/cmake/help/latest/release/3.20.html#compilers) is required to support this compiler.
 - [AMD Optimizing C/C++ and Fortran Compilers (AOCC)](https://www.amd.com/en/developer/aocc.html) should work as all versions of this compiler support C++17.
 Specifically,
   - Its first version, 3.2.0 (`AMD Clang 13.0.0 (CLANG: AOCC_3.2.0-Build#128 2021_11_12)`), was tested.